 Your ISA allowance is one of the few constants you can get as an investor, so even in this currently benign tax environment, your ISA allowance should not be overlooked.

 Having an ISA means you don’t have to pay income tax or capital gains on your returns and you don’t even have to declare ISA returns on your self-assessment form.
-This could make a significant difference to the value of your savings over the long term; particularly whilst preparing for, or taking income in retirement.
+This could make a significant difference to the value of your savings over the long term, particularly whilst preparing for, or taking income in, retirement.

 The current ISA rules are:

-- From 6th April 2019, an individual can invest up to £20,000 a year into an ISA.
+- From 6th April 2022, an individual can invest up to £20,000 a year into an ISA

-- You can transfer money saved in a cash ISA to a stocks and shares ISA and vice versa
+- You can transfer money saved in a Cash ISA to a Stocks and Shares ISA and vice versa